2018 Research Symposium - The Golden Age of Data: Big Data and Media Analytics

 This session will focus on methods for reporting, strategies for demonstrating relationships between words and data, and using results to drive decision making.
 Visualization is an increasingly important tool in analytics to help summarize large quantities of data, represent trends, and track the influence of individuals in social networks.
 Topics include applying results to gauge the impact of messages, developing strategies for competitive media environments, and writing and presenting media analytics in visual form.

 Student Poster Competition: Various Media Analytics Topics (graduate and undergraduate)

 Graduate and undergraduate students may submit papers for consideration directly to the student poster competition.
 In addition, student papers not accepted for presentation in one of the topic areas above will also be considered in the poster competition, which will provide a certificate of participation and a prize for the top poster for submitted manuscripts.
-Topics for the poster session may include any topic pertinent to understanding, monitoring, reporting, visualizing and interpreting data, and engaging audiences using traditional media analysis, and online and social media analytics.
+Topics for the poster session may include any topic pertinent to understanding, monitoring, reporting, visualizing and interpreting data, and engaging audiences using tradition empirical media analysis, including qualitative and quantitative approaches and social media analytics.

 The 2018 BEA Research Symposium will sponsor:

 – Paper Competitions (for faculty and graduate students)

 – Student Poster Competition (graduate and undergraduate categories)

 Note: The Student Paper Competition offers monetary awards for 1st ($300), 2nd ($200) & 3rd ($100) place and are also eligible for publication in an edited volume with Routledge.